Scream and Scream Again: Production

 That was really a pulp book, a throwaway book that you read on a train.
 There was nothing in it, just empty pieces of action.
 But it was Chris who gave it a whole new level by using it as a political process of what might happen in the future.
 That is what made the picture, he's the one that came up with all those ideas, yet he still managed to keep the nuances of the sort of pulp fiction novel.

-The eponymous theme song for the film was by Amen Corner, who appeared in the film singing it.
-This was one of their last appearances before Andy Fairweather Low departed for a solo career after a brief career with the band Fair Weather.
-This marked the first time that horror-movie icons Peter Cushing, Vincent Price and Christopher Lee appeared in the same feature-film but they do not share screen space.
-Cushing does not appear with either Lee or Price - only appearing in a cameo.
-Lee and Price share a brief scene towards the film's climax.
+This marked the first time that horror-movie icons Peter Cushing, Vincent Price and Christopher Lee appeared in the same feature film, but they do not share screen space; Cushing appears with neither Lee nor Price; appearing in only a cameo.
+Lee and Price share a brief scene toward the film's climax.

-The film was made in the span of a month, starting on 5 May 1969 at Shepperton, having location work done at Trafalgar Square and Chertsey, Surrey.
-Though the film has a release date of 1970, the copyright lists 1969.
-In the final scene, Christopher Lee's Bentley has a tax disc with an expiry date of December 1969 thus strongly consistent with a production of 1969.
+The film was made in the span of a month, starting 5 May 1969 at Shepperton, with location work done at Trafalgar Square and Chertsey, Surrey.

-An episode of The X-Files, "Kill Switch", depicts Agent Fox Mulder in a virtual reality experience during which, like this film's victim, nurses periodically amputate his limbs while he sleeps.
+The eponymous theme song was by Amen Corner, who appeared and sang it in the film.
+This was one of their last appearances before Andy Fairweather Low departed for a solo career after a brief career with the band, Fair Weather.